We think #5 is the Most Useful

 If you have a peanut allergy, then you can train your dog to detect any trace of the food anywhere in the room.
 And don’t underestimate the sniffing power of a dog.
 He will be able to detect that peanut even if it’s in the form of a small candy bar stored in your lunch bag.

 And not just peanuts, you can train your dog to detect other types of foods as well.
+Teaching dogs new tricks can be tough, thankfully there a number of great books on the subject of training your dog which can help you along the way.
 So you don’t need to go through the trouble of dealing with asthma and other annoying allergies.
 Sounds like a healthier life, doesn’t it?

 This brings me to the end of the third point of the five health benefits of having a pet at home.
 Two more to go!

 Let’s not forget about fish.
 They make good pets too, don’t they?
 Just imagine sitting next to your large betta fish tank when you’re in a hypertensive mood.
 Or petting your furry little friend during such times.
 You’re highly likely to feel better, aren’t you?